Permissions required: Admin

 Email reports are limited to 25MB in size.

 Check out our step-by-step video showing how to configure reports in Chartio:

 Navigate to a dashboard’s settings page by clicking Settings in its sidebar menu.
 Select the Report tab and click +Add Report.
 Add multiple reports to customize the schedule and variable presets for specific groups of users.
 You may choose to send reports to individual Chartio users, Teams, or non-Chartio users.

 Choose the Report Frequency, Report Hour, Report Format, and Report Recipients.

-You can also customize the Report Variables if your dashboard contains any dashboard variables.
+You can also customize the Report Variables if your dashboard contains any Dashboard Controls.
 This will allow you to apply specific filters to your charts for your report.
 If you choose CSV for your Report Format, your report email will contain a zip file of CSVs for every chart on the dashboard.

 Note: To share with other Chartio users or Teams, add the user or Team to the dashboard in the Access tab, and refresh the page to continue.
 For non-Chartio users, type the user email address in the report recipients input and press enter.